SchoemanClaudia/D20Bingo/README.md

 ### Future Features to Implement

 - Create 'Experience Level' reveal panel:
-- Allow player to collect tokens during various levels as they progress through bingo wins.
+  - Allow player to collect tokens during various levels as they progress through bingo wins
 - Once full panel of tokens have been collected, the dungeon doors unlock and reveal a 'Monster Level'
-- Monster Level will consist of a monster size bingo card to complete to win the ultimate battle.
+- Monster Level will consist of a monster size bingo card to complete to win the ultimate battle
-- Introduce different game objectives within levels as player progresses through XP Levels, this will entail timer adjustments and game card validation to vary depending on bingo requirements for that level.
+- Introduce different game objectives within levels as player progresses through XP Levels, this will entail timer adjustments and game card validation to vary depending on bingo requirements for that level
+- Create a video play through of game and all levels, add to a designated Twitch channel

 ## Testing